WebAssembly/component-model/design/mvp/Explainer.md

 2. The second import name is looked up in the named list of exports of the core module instance found by the first step to select the imported core definition.

-Each `core:sort` corresponds 1:1 with a distinct [index space] that contains only core definitions of that *sort*.
-The `u32` field of `core:sortidx` indexes into the sort's associated index space to select a definition.

 Based on this, we can link two core modules `$A` and `$B` together with the following component: